-- 1. Regular Meeting: If a regular Council meeting is available, then just include the emergency proclamation on the regular Agenda.
-(No special call of a meeting is required.) - Special Meeting: If a regular Council meeting is not available, a special meeting may be called with 24 hours advance notice using the standard process.
+- 1. Regular Meeting: If a regular Council meeting is available, include the emergency proclamation on the Regular Agenda.
+(No special call of a meeting is required.) - 2.
+Special Meeting: If a regular Council meeting is unavailable, a special meeting may be called with 24 hours advance notice using the standard process.
 The following people may call a special meeting for an emergency: - a.
 Mayor, - b.
 City Manager (if a state of war emergency, a state of emergency, or a local emergency exists), - c.
 3 Councilmembers,9 - d.
-If there are not at least 3 Councilmembers available (such as due to death, serious bodily injury, or resignation), then even 1 remaining Councilmember can call and hold the meeting, as well as take acts necessary to reconstitute the governing body using "standby" Councilmembers or requesting the appointment of "temporary" Councilmembers until a minimum quorum to vote on items can be met.10 (See Section 2(B)(1), above.) - 3.
-Emergency Meeting: An emergency Council meeting may be called within as little as 1-hour notice when there is an emergency situation and prompt action is necessary to the disruption or threatened disruption of public facilities.
-No written notice or posting is required.
+If there are not at least 3 Councilmembers available in person (such as due to death, serious bodily injury, or resignation), then even one remaining Councilmember can call and hold the meeting, as well as take acts necessary to reconstitute the governing body using "standby" Councilmembers or requesting the appointment of "temporary" Councilmembers until a minimum quorum to vote on items can be met.10 (See Section 2(B)(1), above.) - 3.
+Emergency Meeting: An emergency Council meeting may be called within as little as 1-hour notice when there is an emergency situation and prompt action is necessary for the disruption or threatened disruption of public facilities.11 No written notice or posting is required.
 News media that have requested written notice of special meetings must be notified by telephone at least one hour in advance of an emergency meeting, and all telephone numbers provided in the written notice must be tried.
 If telephones are not working, the notice requirements are deemed waived.
 However, the news media must be notified as soon as possible of the meeting and any action taken.
-That notice must contain the fact of holding the emergency meeting, the purpose of the meeting, and the action taken at the meeting.
-12 iii.
-Location: If the emergency makes the usual meeting place unsafe, the meeting may take place at another location, even outside of the City, for the duration of the emergency.13
+That notice must contain the fact of holding the emergency meeting, the purpose of the meeting, and the action taken at the meeting.12